-Again this is a two-way thing and should be consistent throughout the time you work with your manager.
-Naturally set up regular meetings to discuss both workloads and diaries but also be there for them when they look like they need to talk about something.
+Again this is a two-way thing and should be consistent throughout your work with your manager.
+Then, naturally, set up regular meetings to discuss workloads and diaries and be there for them when they need to talk about something.

 Check-in with them throughout the day, even if it is to say where you are going.
-If you communicate with them effectively, you won’t be blindsided with unexpected problems.
+If you communicate with them effectively, you won’t be blindsided by unexpected problems.

 Have a sense of humour

-One of the most effective ways I have found to manage my relationships is not to take them too seriously.
+One of the most effective ways to manage my relationships is not to take them too seriously.
 This may sound controversial but let me explain.
-I’m not talking about the work itself, this is obviously important and should be treated as such, but the relationship itself can be handled with a lighter touch.
+I’m not talking about the work itself, this is important and should be treated as such, but the relationship itself can be handled with a lighter touch.

-If you appear to be happy and can have a good time at work, it enhances the relationships you have with colleagues, including your manager.
-Let them in on the joke once and in a while and include them in the conversation.
+If you appear happy and can have a good time at work, it enhances your relationships with colleagues, including your manager.
+So let them in on the joke occasionally and include them in the conversation.

 For Assistants, the most important thing to get right is the relationship with your Executive.
 The reasons for this are twofold.
 Firstly, it is your job to make your Executive as successful in their role as possible and to do this you will need to work with them very closely, it is much easier if you have a good relationship.
 Secondly, and this is particularly true if you are a 1-2-1 assistant, the only person that can appraise, reward or promote you is your Executive.

-So, all in all, it makes it life much easier if you do have a good working relationship with your boss.
-If you do think you could improve the relationship with your boss here are a few tips.
+So, all in all, it makes it much easier if you do have a good working relationship with your boss.
+If you think you could improve your relationship with your boss, here are a few tips.